GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 ### CloudDQ Execution

-On each run, CloudDQ converts each `rule_binding` into a SQL script, create a corresponding [view](https://cloud.google.com/bigquery/docs/views) in BigQuery, and aggregate the validation results summary per `rule_binding` and `rule` for each CloudDQ run into a DQ Summary Statistics table in a BigQuery table specified in the CLI argument `--target_bigquery_summary_table`.
+On each run, CloudDQ converts each `rule_binding` into a SQL script, which creates a corresponding [view](https://cloud.google.com/bigquery/docs/views) in BigQuery, and aggregates the validation results summary per `rule_binding` and `rule` for each CloudDQ run into a DQ Summary Statistics table in a BigQuery table specified in the CLI argument `--target_bigquery_summary_table`.